 Up to 69% of high quality bioavailable protein.

 (See table below for more numbers).

-Furthermore, pea shoots and sunflower microgreens are delicious, easy to add to your daily meals and snacks and, due to their incredibly high quality protein content, help to control your blood sugar levels and reduce food cravings.
+Furthermore, pea shoots and sunflower microgreens are delicious, easy to add to your daily meals and snacks, and help to control your blood sugar levels and reduce food cravings.
 There just isn’t any good reason not to add these microgreens to every single salad or side dish that you prepare.
 You may visit our recipe page for some more ideas.

 Finally, remember that when you place your order in advance we will be able to supply you with your microgreens the very same day that they are harvested.
 No, it does not get better than that!

 Nutrition & Exercise Specialist

 The following table provided by Vitacress (UK). * Data analysis commissioned by Vitacress from an independent laboratory / ** No EC RDA (Recommended Daily Allowance)

 - Ho CH., Lin YT., LABBE R.G., and Shetty K. Inhibition of Helicobacter Pylori by Phenolic extracts of Sprouted Peas (Pisum Sativum L.) Journal of Food Biochemistry.
 2006; 30: 21-34.
 Conclusion: The potential to use natural phenolic phytochemicals from pea sprouts to control H. pylori was found to be promising.